Jjeje007/syuppod/README.md

 [![Gentoo Badge](https://www.gentoo.org/assets/img/badges/gentoo-badge.png)](https://www.gentoo.org)

-# Syuppod
+# Syuppo
-> SYnc UPdate POrtage Daemon
+> SYnc UPdate POrtage

-Syuppod is a python3 daemon which automate sync and calculate how many packages to update for gentoo portage manager.
-It intend to be run as service using /etc/init.d/.
+Syuppo is a python3 daemon (syuppod) / client (syuppoc) which automate sync and calculate how many packages to update for gentoo portage manager.
+Syuppod is intend to be run as service using /etc/init.d/.
 Since git commit id 5b75f3f5b1eac2954be4380bc03d8871f5c2e2fb, it run as an unprivileged system user (syuppod) and use sudo to gain root access (only for sync).

-It uses dbus to expose informations to user space tools and it have an already written client (trival).
-With this client (syuppo-cli), you can retrieve informations about new update package available, syncing stats.
+Syuppod uses dbus to expose informations to user space tools and syuppoc can retrieve informations about new update package available, syncing stats.
 And many more (also more to come).

-You can use it, for exemple, with [conky](https://github.com/brndnmtthws/conky) to display some informations.
-But it's up to you to do whatever you want to do with these informations and from whatever program (as long as it use dbus or syuppo-cli output).
+You can use syuppoc, for exemple, with [conky](https://github.com/brndnmtthws/conky) to display some informations.
+But it's up to you to do whatever you want to do with these informations and from whatever program (as long as it use dbus or syuppoc output).

 ## Dependencies